 Planning Your HA Group Deployment

-This section describes important considerations and constraints to keep in mind as you plan your High-Availability (HA) group deployment.
+This section describes important considerations and constraints to keep in mind as you plan your Client-mediated High-Availability (HA) group deployment (NOTE: Not to be confused with Clusters and Keyrings).
 The benefits of HA are described in detail in High-Availability Groups.
 There are several sample configurations described in this section that take advantage of different HA features.
 Depending on your organization's security needs, you might choose one of these configurations, or your own variation.

 >HSM and Partition Prerequisites